Course Title: IT Infrastructure and Security

 Upon successful completion of this course you should be able to:

-- CLO4: Analyse and determine an appropriate secure web server configuration based on stated user needs;
+- CLO4: analyse and determine an appropriate enterprise networking systems and secure web server configuration based on stated user needs;

 - CLO5: explain the functioning of security services in computing environments and the security issues in mobile and IoT computing,

 - CLO6: describe and review emerging networking and security technologies.